saleor/saleor-docs/docs/dashboard-configuration.md

 ### Setting Permissions

 In the example above, the Permissions section has the box checked which reads [[User has full access to the store]].
 If you want to limit access, uncheck the box and a list of different possible administrative activities will appear.
-Use the checkboxes to assign specific abilities to the user.
+Use the checkboxes to assign specific permissions to the user.

 ![Staff member permissions](assets/dashboard-config/14.png)